Ivyanyets: World War II

 From 26 June 1941 until 6 July 1944, Ivyanyets was occupied by Nazi Germany and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 In 1941, there were probably about 1,200 Jews residing in Ivyanyets district.
 As a result of the quick advance of the Germans, few Jews were able to evacuate with the Red Army.

 In the summer and autumn of 1941, the Germans introduced anti-Jewish measures, including the appointment of a Judenrat.
 On 5 September, 50 male Jews from the town were shot following the arrival of the German Security Police.
 In September, authority was transferred to the civil administration and the settlement became a district center in Gebiet Nowogrodek.
 On 10 November, the Germans established an enclosed Jewish ghetto in Ivyanyets which also received Jews from the surrounding villages.
 In early 1942, some Jews were selected and sent to other ghettos established in Poland, such as one in Navahrudak, as the Germans liquidated the remnants of the Ivyanyets ghetto on 9 June 1942.
 That day, about 800 victims were shot in a pit in a forest outside of town.

 On 19 June, the Polish Partisan Unit from the AK Stołpce District captured the settlement and destroyed the local German garrison.
 The city was free for a dozen or so hours.
 These events went down in history as the 'Iwieniec Uprising'.
 In revenge for the defeat, the Germans later murdered about 150 inhabitants, and many others were deported to forced labor.

 Soviet partisans briefly captured the settlement in June 1943 and killed some of the German garrison; many of the Jews who had escaped had sought refuge with the partisan units.

 Demographics

-According to the 2009 Belarusian census, the population was 62.5% Belarusian, 31.7% Polish and 4.1% Russian.
 In 2024, it had a population of 3,848.

+Distribution of the population by ethnicity according to the 2009 Belarusian census: